desult/steadystation/README.md

 Copy of the themes.steadystation.steadystation.yaml to config.themes.steadystation.yaml

 # Modules
-This theme has been reworked to user modular pages for every page.
+This theme has been reworked to use modular pages for every page.
 See below for brief desciption of how each module should be used.

 ## Heading
 This module is designed to be the very first and top module in the page stack.
 It's meant to only contain a H1 tag.